gaiaus/2024-us-presidential-general-election/harris/spending/event_production/README.md

+# Harris for President, "event_prooduction" Disbursements

-In campaign finance, "event production" typically refers to the costs associated with planning, organizing, and executing campaign events.
+"Event production" typically refers to the costs associated with planning, organizing, and executing campaign events.
 This includes but is not limited to:
 - Audio/visual equipment and services
 - Stage and set design
 - Lighting systems